 Class Topic – China

-In Spring 1 our whole school topic has been celebrating Diversity.
+During the Spring term, our whole school topic has been celebrating Diversity.
 This means we have been exploring all the ways people are different across the world and within our community.
 We have been focusing on respecting other cultures and beliefs, recognising how people have many similarities as well as differences and how people’s lives can differ from our own.
 In our class, we have been looking in particular at China.

 In literacy, we have used the story of The Magic Paintbrush by Julia Donaldson to develop our reading and writing skills.
 We even had chance to watch a performance of the story online!
 In the story, Shen receives a magic paintbrush and whatever she paints becomes real!
 We have developed interest in the story, thinking about what we would create using a magic paintbrush, as well as mapping the events of the story to discuss what happens to Shen.
 We have developed our spelling, grammar and punctuation skills by using ? and !, adding -ed to create past tense verbs and using adjectives to write our own character descriptions.
 We have also explored Chinese food and written instructions to make some!